-The Junior League of Kingston was founded by ten young women in April 1922.
-The Junior League was an opportunity for them to become active and constructive participants in their community, to be informed citizens, and to assume responsible leadership in meeting the problems of the community.
-The purpose of the League is exclusively educational and charitable; namely, to promote voluntarism and improve the community through the effective action and leadership of trained volunteers.
-Although, the nature and scope of the Kingston league has changed over the years, the purpose has remained steadfast.
+The Junior League of Kingston was founded by ten young women in April 1922, providing an opportunity for them to become active and constructive participants in their community, to be informed citizens, and to assume responsible leadership in meeting the problems of the community.
+The purpose of the League is exclusively educational and charitable, namely to promote voluntarism and improve the community through the effective action and leadership of trained volunteers.
+Although the nature and scope of the Kingston league has changed over the years, the purpose has remained steadfast.

-The Junior League of Kingston is part of the Association of Junior Leagues International, an international organization of women committed to promoting voluntarism, developing the potential of women and improving communities.
+The Junior League of Kingston is part of the Association of Junior Leagues International (AJLI), an international organization of women committed to promoting voluntarism, developing the potential of women, and improving communities.
 The first Junior League was founded in 1901 by Mary Harriman in New York City, where Eleanor Roosevelt was one of the early members.

-The decade of the 1950′s saw the League take a more active role in the community.
-The League began a fund-raising project called the Junior League Exchange.
+The decade of the 1950s saw the League take a more active role in the community.
+The League began a fundraising project called the Junior League Exchange.
 The Senate House Committee was formed and the Well-House on the Senate House grounds was restored with League funds.
 The Children’s Room in the Kingston Library was planned and implemented and the children’s theater activities were reactivated.
-The Junior League of Kingston adopted it own seal in commemoration of its 35th anniversary.
+The Junior League of Kingston adopted its own seal in commemoration of its 35th anniversary.

-The 1960’s saw the League take a different direction.
+In the 1960s, the League took a different direction.
 Members initiated the survey phase of its Historic Preservation Program by canvassing and recording all buildings, residential and commercial, constructed prior to 1850 in Ulster County.
 After four years of research, the results of this project were cataloged and forwarded to the Library of Congress.
 The League continued their community voluntarism and also launched a local Trick-or-Treat program.

 The 1980’s was a decade of reorganization and redirection for the League.
 Changes took place in committee structures and bylaws while the League continued to be involved in community projects and volunteer work.
 The League oversaw the progress of the Children’s Annex playground completing it in 1987.
 The “At Home Alone” Program was launched by the League with help from community organizations and was later combined with the “Supper-Sitters” project under the title of “Safe Kids Program.”
 The League continued to work on community programs such as the Vial of Life, and CASA and also participated in a new program, the After-Prom Party, co-sponsored by various community agencies.
 In order to fund these community projects, the Junior League held auctions throughout the county at places like the Wiltwyck Golf Club.
 League members would secure donations from area businesses and hold auctions as a means to interact with the community they served as well as raise funds for their numerous projects, including CASA, which was funded from these auctions.